Whatisthissam/python-assignment-s/README.md

-# here are all the python assignments
+# Here are all the python assignments